 The term Occupational Outlook Handbook refers to an employment resource that provides information on hundreds of professions and trades.
 The Occupational Outlook Handbook is published by the Bureau of Labor Statistics; information is derived from the Occupational Employment Statistics (OES) survey.

-The Occupational Outlook Handbook (OOH) is the most comprehensive publically-available source of careers in the United States.
+The Occupational Outlook Handbook (OOH) is the most comprehensive publicly-available source of careers in the United States.
 Published by the Bureau of Labor Statistics (BLS), the document includes a series of career profiles as well as employment trends.
 These profiles are built using a standardized format, allowing end-users to make reasonable comparisons.
 The type of information appearing in these profiles is as follows:

 - Occupation Overview: includes roles and responsibilities, tools and equipment used, and job titles or types of occupations.